Semicolons - the most misunderstood punctuation mark

 If you don’t know how to use a semicolon, you’re not alone.
 Love them or hate them, some writers regularly confuse semicolons with commas, most likely because they’ve never been taught the correct usage.

-While commas can be a bit slippery – editors sometimes disagree over whether one should stay or go, especially in fiction – the wonderful (I love its elegant little tail) semicolon has only three distinct uses.
-Once you’ve grasped those three concepts, you’ll find them much easier to use correctly.
+The wonderful (I love its elegant little tail) semicolon has only three distinct uses.
+Once you’ve grasped these three concepts, you’ll find them much easier to use correctly.

 Three ways to use a semicolon